 Welcome to JB Myer-Henderson Hall

-Joint Base Myer-Henderson Hall is home to the "The Old Guard" 3rd Infantry Regiment and maintains homeland defense while supporting the National Capital Region and Arlington National Cemetery.
+Joint Base Myer-Henderson Hall (JBMHH) is home to the "The Old Guard" 3rd Infantry Regiment and maintains homeland defense while supporting the National Capital Region and Arlington National Cemetery.
 The joint base is made up of Fort Myer, Fort McNair, and the Marines' Henderson Hall.
 It is located in Arlington, Virginia, near Washington D.C.

 The Washington Arsenal was established in 1791 as a defender of the city.
 Though it was largely destroyed in one of the attacks by the British during the American Revolution, it was rebuilt post-war and became a military post by the early 1900s and officially Fort McNair in 1948.
 At this time, the National War College and the Industrial College of the Armed Forces set up residence here and eventually came together to be the present day National Defense University.